The core objective of Lean is creating more value for customers while optimizing resources. It sounds simple, but it is

 This is just a sample of what waste activities may be in different areas.
 Companies know their processes at best, so better sit down and examine your own workflow.

 However, it is also important to differentiate necessary waste from pure waste.
 For example, testing a software is a non-value adding activity, but it is literally impossible to produce a software without testing (at least if you don’t want to bankrupt really fast).

 Imagine that you have to buy a self-driven car whose software was never tested.
 You will probably prefer to cycle or walk.

 So, keep in mind the following list of activities you can have in terms of Lean:

 If you take a look around, you will probably notice a lot of waste activities in your work processes.
 Lots of meetings where no decisions are made, a bunch of customer requests (complaints) waiting on your manager’s approval and so on.

 At the end of the day, customers don’t care about your waste activities.
 The only thing they care about is what value you can offer them.
 So, you better inspect your work processes and try to eliminate waste at maximum.

 However, sometimes even customers cannot define the value in its entirety.
 In these cases the most progressive ones succeed to stand out from the crowd and add value that nobody has seen before.

 Because sometimes people do not know if they need something until they see it.
 Just remember that no one ever knew what is the PC or smartphone.

 There are many different tools you can use in order to improve your work processes.
-Each of them can help you find value as well as to detect waste.
+Each of them can help you identify value-added activities as well as detect waste.

 5 whys – a simple technique for solving problems.
 It can help you find the root cause of any problem and identify good opportunities for improvements.